The first step in searching for a job is to know what you’re looking for. That means setting goals and gaining focus. You can do that by:

 - Making an appointment with a career advisor to identify strategies best suited to your interests

 - Establish and utilize a network of professionals, friends, family, faculty and alumni.

 Online Resources for Your Search

-LinkedIn – This social networking platform lets you connect with potential employers, network with your peers and future colleagues, and explore job postings.
+LinkedIn – This social networking platform lets you connect with potential employers, network with your peers, recruiters and professionals, and explore job postings.

 Visit our resume, cover letter and other documents page or make an appointment to work with a career advisor or peer career advisor for helpful hints.
 Please bring an electronic copy of the resume and/or cover letter with you to the meeting.

 Timelines vary by industry and employer.
 Know your industry and understand that realistically, the job search can take many months.
 You can always be researching employers, holding informational interviews and networking!
 Meet with a career advisor to discuss your plan.

 When it's time to interview with perspective employers, preparation and practice are key!
 Review our interviewing handout and make an appointment with a career advisor to discuss your strategy and practice your interviewing skills.

 Career advisors are available to assist you with strategies with salary negotiation and the offer process.
 To begin investigating this topic, check websites like Salary.com, Glassdoor and Monster Salary Center.

 Never accept and then later renege on an offer.
 You can, and should, ask for the appropriate amount of time to collect information and make this important decision.